Lašva Valley counteroffensive: Novi Travnik

 On 9 June 1993, the ARBiH launched a strong offensive in Novi Travnik at 5:15 AM quickly gaining control over most of the town and its municipality.
 It involved the 308th, 307th, and 317th Mountain Brigades, elements of the 7th Muslim Motorized Brigade, MUP units, and volunteer mujahideen.
 The ARBiH captured key fortifications and Croat villages including Ruda, Jakovici, Nokovici, Pecina, and Kovacici, causing the Croat population to flee.
 HVO forces were surrounded, and 6–8,000 civilians fled the area.
 The HVO regrouped, but were surrounded in Novi Travnik, as ARBiH forces then controlled 90 per cent of the municipality.
 A high-rise building, Stari Soliter, became the scene of intense fighting, with 57 people (18 women, 18 children) trapped.
 Through ARBiH arrangements, the residents were safely evacuated in September in exchange for Croat civilians from two captured villages by ARBiH.

 Kakanj

 On 16 June, the ARBiH captured Kakanj after successful operations against surrounding villages starting on 9 June.
 HVO forces were unable to hold their positions, and thousands of Bosnian Croat civilians fled east toward Vareš.
 The ARBiH effectively neutralized HVO defensive lines at Kraljevska Sutjeska and other key points, consolidating control over central Bosnia and inflicting heavy territorial and manpower losses on their opponents.

+Aftermath

+During 1993 the portion of Bosnian territory under HVO control fell by half, from about 20% to 10%.
+The ARBiH's victorious campaign was accompanied by large-scale atrocities against Croat civilians in Central Bosnia.
+The HZ H-B leadership claimed in August 1993 that since April of the same year the ARBiH had expelled the entire Croat population from the cities of Konjic, Jablanica, Travnik, Kakanj, Fojnica and Bugojno; destroyed 187 Croat villages; and imprisoned about 4,500 Croats in concentration camps.